Southern Bastard Red Cod, Rock Cod, and Red Cod

 Anglers fishing around the South Island of New Zealand for red cod occasionally catch rock cod and Southern Bastard Red Cod – yes that is the correct name.
 These two species are very similar in appearance to the more common red cod but vary quite a bit in colour.
 They belong to the family of fishes with the rather unflattering name of Morid cods.
 They all have a single barbell beneath the chin which they use to locate prey in soft sand and mud.

 All of these Morid cods will eat just about anything that comes along including small fishes, crabs, octopus, shrimps, and shellfish.
-I have taken many red cod over the years on squid but the best bait for them around southern New Zealand is probably freshly caught yellow-eyed mullet fillets.
+I have caught a lot of red cod over the years on squid but the best bait for them around southern New Zealand is probably freshly caught yellow-eyed mullet fillets.
 I have caught red cod and rock cod with quite large fish in their stomachs such as juvenile red cod and stargazers.

 The easiest way of recognizing a red cod is to look for the dark blotch just above the pectoral fin.
 Only red cod have this.
-As the name suggests red cod are a bright red colour when first caught but this quickly fades to more of a orange/grey.
+As the name suggests red cod are a bright red colour when first caught but this quickly fades to more of an orange/grey.
 The skin of a live red cod has a vivid iridescence which also quickly fades.
-The upper body is red while the lower body and undersides is a lighter reddish white.
+The upper body is red while the lower body and undersides are a lighter reddish white.
 A really big red cod can measure as much as a metre in length but most are about half this size.
+Red Cod have ten spines in the first dorsal fin.
+In the second dorsal fin, there are 42 soft rays.

 Several decades ago I regularly went surfcasting at Birdlings Flat on the south side of Banks Peninsula.
-It seems to me that red cod where much more plentiful then than they are today.
-I can remembers many surfcasting expeditions to this steeply shelving shingle beach during summer evenings during which we would make good hauls of red cod.
-They were definitely easier to catch on fresh cut mullet baits than they were on squid.
+It seems to me that red cod were much more plentiful then than they are today.
+I can remember many surfcasting expeditions to this steeply shelving shingle beach during summer evenings during which we would make good hauls of red cod.
+They were definitely easier to catch on fresh-cut mullet baits than they were on squid.
 It isn’t that I had a preference for red cod it is just that they were readily caught at that location, at that time.
 Many other surfcasters have also told me that they are no longer as plentiful as they were then.

 Southern Bastard Red Cod – Pseudophycis barbata

 I’m not kidding that really is what it is called.
-This species has more fin rays in the rear dorsal and tail fins that a red cod.
+This species has more fin rays in the rear dorsal and tail fins than a red cod.
 The colour of this fish can vary a fair bit.
-Some are dark red brown while others are lighter and more orange.
+Some are dark red-brown while others are lighter and more orange.
 Southern bastard red cod have a dark outer edge to their dorsal and tail fins.
-I have seen the odd one caught in Fiordland, off Oamaru and off Banks Peninsula.
+I have seen the odd one caught in Fiordland, off Oamaru and off the Banks Peninsula.
+Note in the Southern Bastard Red Cod, pictured at the top of this page, the rounded pectoral fin doesn’t have the dark blotch at its base.
+The Southern Bastard Red Cod has eight spines in the first dorsal fin.
+In the second dorsal fin, there are 46 soft rays.
+The trailing edge of the tail is rounded.
+While the trailing edge of the tail of a red cod is square.

 Northern Bastard Red Cod – Pseudophycis breviusculus